mushishi78/consequence/README.md

 Chains a proc/lamda with the result being passed along.
 If the result is not a Monad, it is wrapped up in one.

 If the proc/lamda accepts one argument, it is passed only the value of the Monad.
-If it has two values, it is passed both the value and the Monad.
+If it accepts two values, it is passed both the value and the Monad.

 Before being called, the proc/lamda have their `#to_proc` method called.
-This allows a Symbol to be passed in, whose `#to_proc` method will create a proc the sends the symbol as a message to the value of the Monad.
+This allows a Symbol to be passed in, whose `#to_proc` method sends the symbol as a message to the value of the Monad.

 ### <<